matoanbach/RHCSA/Sample Exams/largeone.md

 41. On rhcsa2 use the combination of tar and bzip2 commands to create a compressed archive of the /usr/lib directory.
 Store the archive under /var/tmp as usr.tar.bz2

 42. On rhcsa1 use the tar and gzip command combination to create a compressed archive of the /etc directory.
 Store the archive under /var/tmp using a filename of your choice.

+43. On rhcsa1, create a group sysadmins.
+Make users linda and anna members of this group and ensure that all members of this group can run all administrative commands using sudo.